hinton-lang/hinton-vscode-highlight/README.md

-# hinton-vscode-highlight
+# Hinton VSCode Syntax Highlight

-VSCode Syntax Highlighting for Hinton
+Basic syntax highlighting support for the Hinton programming language in VSCode.